The Global Form of Flavor Symmetries and 2-Group Symmetries in 5d SCFTs

 Generalized $p$-form global symmetries \cite{Gaiotto:2014kfa} have emerged as a fruitful tool for understanding new and fundamental properties of quantum field theories (QFTs).
 The charged objects under such $p$-form symmetries are $p$-dimensional, and symmetry generators are topological operators of co-dimension $p+1$.
 The case $p=0$ is the standard global symmetry case.

 In this paper we will study higher-form symmetries, in particular 0- and 1-form symmetries in 5d theories.
 In 5d, 0-form flavor symmetries can enhance at the strongly-coupled superconformal field theory (SCFT) point \cite{Seiberg:1996bd}, and have been studied from various perspectives.
 The most comprehensive analysis is based on geometric considerations i.e. the realization of 5d SCFTs as M-theory on singular Calabi-Yau threefolds, as obtained in \cite{Morrison:1996xf, DelZotto:2017pti, Apruzzi:2019vpe, Apruzzi:2019opn, Apruzzi:2019enx, Apruzzi:2019kgb, Bhardwaj:2020ruf, Bhardwaj:2020avz}\footnote{Alternative points of view using field theory arguments as well as brane-webs have appeared in e.g. \cite{Benini:2009gi, Kim:2012gu, Bergman:2013aca, Tachikawa:2015mha, Hayashi:2015fsa, Yonekura:2015ksa}.}.
-In these geometric studies, however, only the flavor symmetry algebra has been determined, not the global form of the flavor symmetry group.
+In these geometric studies, however, only the flavor symmetry algebra has been determined, not the global form of the flavor symmetry group \footnote{See a recent work \cite{Bhardwaj:2021ojs} which determines the global form of flavor symmetry groups of $4d$ $\cN=2$ Class S theories.}.
 A possible way to constrain the global form was proposed in \cite{BenettiGenolini:2020doj}, in terms of field theoretic constraints coming from t' Hooft anomaly matching between the 0-form and the 1-form symmetry anomaly present in 5d gauge theories.
 One of the results in the paper is the derivation, from the geometry, of the {\it global} form, i.e. the 0-form flavor symmetry {\it group}.